awsdocs/AWS-Kinesis-Video-Documentation/doc_source/parser-library-write.md

 ### Delete and recreate the stream<a name="parser-library-write-example-create"></a>

-The following code example \(from the `KinesisVideoExample.java` file\) deletes a given Kinesis video stream:
+The following code example \(from the `StreamOps.java` file\) deletes a given Kinesis video stream:

 ```
 //Delete the stream
 amazonKinesisVideo.deleteStream(new DeleteStreamRequest().withStreamARN(streamInfo.get().getStreamARN()));
 ```

-The following code example \(from the `KinesisVideoExample.java` file\) creates a Kinesis video stream with the specified name:
+The following code example \(from the `StreamOps.java` file\) creates a Kinesis video stream with the specified name:

 ```
 amazonKinesisVideo.createStream(new CreateStreamRequest().withStreamName(streamName)